 Law Office of Tim Powers

-This week's bizarre crime story comes courtesy of a woman in New Mexico who faces
+This week's bizarre crime story comes courtesy of a woman in New Mexico

 assault charges for stabbing a man after a dispute over the rules of the popular board